 Will the rate of sea level rise increase?

 There is evidence that both the rate of air temperature increase and the rate of land ice melt increased towards the end of the 20 century which implies that the rate of sea level rise will increase in future.

 But is sea level really rising faster in St Denys nowadays?

 At any one place (like St Denys) these changes in sea level are almost impossible to observe.
 We are trying to detect changes of a few mm a year.
 Factors such as changing weather conditions can easily have more effect.
 For example a series of good summers, with high pressure predominating, will appear to decrease average sea level.
 Years with lots of storms will appear to increase it.
 Only by looking at the global mean sea level (shown in the plot) can we clearly see the trend in the rate of mean sea level rise.

 Since the mid 1990’s global sea level has been rising faster than previously, at about 3 mm/year.
 It is true that higher rates were also observed around 1940 after which the rate slowed.
 These variations can be attributed to complicated effects such as changing patterns of weather, ocean circulation, and global volcanic activity.
-It is simply too early to be sure whether the increased rate will continue.

-However recently we have improved our understanding of why these past variations occurred.
+Recently we have improved our understanding of why these past variations occurred.
 Based on that understanding, it seems very likely that the present faster rate of sea level rise will continue into the future or even accelerate.
 If, as also seems likely, global air temperatures rise even faster in future, then the rate of sea level rise can also be expected to increase.